 Gary, Ind.
 Mayor Cites Network Financial Model as Key to Future Success

-In the wake of major financial decisions and an imminent change in Finance Department leadership, the City of Gary applied to the National Resource Network (the Network) in 2017 seeking assistance in developing a multi-year financial plan to give them the tools they need to manage their budget effectively and proactively.
+In the wake of major financial decisions and an imminent change in Finance Department leadership, the City of Gary applied to the Network in 2017 seeking assistance in developing a multi-year financial plan to give them the tools they need to manage their budget effectively and proactively.

 The City’s 2017 application served as the entry point for a year-long partnership between the City and the Network.
 Together, the Network agreed to assist the City’s new Controller transition into her role and ultimately provided the City with an operational assessment of the Finance Department in August 2018.
 The Network’s report outlined a number of recommendations to improve processes and the department’s organizational structure.